ptoulis/ri-exoplanet-detection/README.md

     ci = Build_ConfidenceSet(rvE, all_P, time_budget_mins = 10)  # Requires more samples than before.

-The confidence set will be `{0.916, 11.17}` indicating that the detection appears to be robust.
+The confidence set will be `ci = {0.916, 11.17}` indicating that the detection appears to be robust.
 However, there is a nuisance signal at 0.916-days that cannot be rejected at the 1% level.
 With few more observations (additional 10-15) this nuisance signal could be eliminated.
 See Section 6 in the paper.